ClarkFieseln/tea2adt/README.md

   chmod +x *.sh
 ```

-  during first execution you will be asked to install dependencies: minimodem, gpg, bc, tmux, ...
+  During first execution (e.g. tea2adt -V) you will be asked to install dependencies: minimodem, gpg, bc, tmux, ...

   but you can also install them yourself with:
 ```